thorstenherbst/Angular-18-seed-with-Nx/README.md

 I am happy to see a shout out (referal to my github profile).

+## Next Steps:

+* include nx module federation and a shell app
+* dockerize the whole application
+  * build several docker containers / services to split up the app
+    * extract the MockBackendService from the TicTacToe Game into a seperate node.js server container
+  * extract the star wars api service into a separate middleware container
+  * create an own container for the app

 ## Integration of Nx

 <a alt="Nx logo" href="https://nx.dev" target="_blank" rel="noreferrer"><img src="https://raw.githubusercontent.com/nrwl/nx/master/images/nx-logo.png" width="45"></a>